tlsfuzzer/tlsfuzzer/VISION.md

   * needs to be runnable on different architectures (x86_64, aarch64, ppc64,
     …)
-  * needs to run also on very old systems (RHEL 5 with Python 2.6 from EPEL is currently the oldest explicitly targetted)
+  * needs to run also on very old systems (RHEL 5 with Python 2.6 from EPEL is currently the oldest explicitly targeted)
   * needs not to be limited by system FIPS mode (implementations like OpenSSL, when running in FIPS mode disable certain hashes, ciphers and protocols, this must not be the case for tlsfuzzer)